-5.9 = 20.9 percent $O_2 - 15$ percent O_2 , the defined O_2 correction value, percent.
+$5.9 = 20.9\% O_2 - 15\% O_2$, the defined O_2 correction value, percent.

-(3) Calculate the CO gas concentrations adjusted to 15 percent O2 using CO2 as follows:
+(3) Calculate the CO gas concentrations adjusted to 15% O2 using CO2 using Equation 4:

-$$C{adj} = C_d \frac{X{CO2}}{\% CO_2} (Eq.
+$$C{adj} = C_d \frac{X{CO2}}{\%CO_2} (Eq.
 4)$$

-C{adj} = calculated concentration of CO adjusted to 15 percent O_2 .
+C{adj} = the calculated concentration of CO adjusted to 15 percent O_2 .

-C_d = measured concentration of CO, uncorrected.
+C_d = the measured concentration of CO, uncorrected.

-$X{CO2} = CO_2$ correction factor, percent.
+X{CO2} = the CO_2 correction factor, percent.

-$%CO_2 =$ measured CO_2 concentration, measured, dry basis, percent.
+$%CO_2$ = the measured CO_2 concentration on a dry basis, percent.

-(Ref.: 40 CFR 63.6620(a), (b), (d), (e), (i), and Table 4.1 and 4.3; Subpart ZZZZ)
+(Ref.: 40 CFR 63.6620(a), (b), (d), (e), (i), and Table 4 (Items 1 and 3); Subpart ZZZZ)

-- 5.5 For Emission Point AA-001, the permittee shall, for each engine, install, operate, and maintain a continuous parameter monitoring system (CPMS) to continuously monitor catalyst inlet temperature, according to the requirements in paragraphs (a) through (f) of this permit condition. - (a) The permittee must prepare a site-specific monitoring plan that addresses the monitoring system design, data collection, and the quality assurance and quality control elements outlined in paragraphs (a)(1) through (5) of this permit condition and 40 CFR 63.8(d).
-As specified in 40 CFR 63.8(f)(4), the permittee may request approval of monitoring system quality assurance and quality control procedures alternative to those specified in paragraphs (a)(1) through (5) of this section in the site-specific monitoring plan. - (1) The performance criteria and design specifications for the monitoring system equipment, including the sample interface, detector signal analyzer, and data acquisition and calculations; - (2) Sampling interface (e.g., thermocouple) location such that the monitoring system will provide representative measurements; - (3) Equipment performance evaluations, system accuracy audits, or other audit procedures; - (4) Ongoing operation and maintenance procedures in accordance with provisions in 40 CFR 63.8(c)(1)(ii) and (c)(3); and
+- 5.5 For Emission Point AA-001, the permittee shall, for each engine, install, operate, and maintain a continuous parameter monitoring system (CPMS) to monitor the catalyst inlet temperature in accordance with the requirements in paragraphs (a) (f): - (a) The permittee must prepare a site-specific monitoring plan that addresses the monitoring system design, data collection, and the quality assurance and quality control elements outlined in and the following specifications and 40 CFR 63.8(d), Subpart A.

+As specified in 40 CFR 63.8(f)(4) - Subpart A, the permittee may request approval of monitoring system quality assurance and quality control procedures alternative to those specified in the site-specific monitoring plan.

-- (5) Ongoing reporting and recordkeeping procedures in accordance with provisions in 40 CFR 63.10(c), (e)(1), and (e)(2)(i). - (b) The permittee must install, operate, and maintain each continuous parameter monitoring system (CPMS) in continuous operation according to the procedures in the permittee's site-specific monitoring plan. - (c) The CPMS must collect data at least once every 15 minutes (see also Condition 5.6) - (d) For a CPMS measuring temperature range, the temperature sensor must have a minimum tolerance of 2.8 degrees Celsius (5 degrees Fahrenheit) or 1 percent of the measurement range, whichever is larger. - (e) The permittee must conduct the CPMS equipment performance evaluation, system accuracy audits, or other audit procedures specified in the permittee's site-specific monitoring plan at least annually. - (f) The permittee must conduct a performance evaluation of each CPMS in accordance with the permittee's site-specific monitoring plan.
+- (1) The performance criteria and design specifications for the monitoring system equipment, including the sample interface, detector signal analyzer, and data acquisition and calculations; - (2) Sampling interface (e.g. a thermocouple) location such that the monitoring system will provide representative measurements; - (3) Equipment performance evaluations, system accuracy audits, or other audit procedures; - (4) Ongoing operation and maintenance procedures in accordance with provisions in 40 CFR 63.8(c)(1)(ii) and (c)(3), Subpart A; and - (5) Ongoing reporting and recordkeeping procedures in accordance with provisions in 40 CFR 63.10(c), (e)(1), and (e)(2)(i), Subpart A. - (b) The permittee must install, operate, and maintain a CPMS in continuous operation in accordance with the site-specific monitoring plan. - (c) The CPMS must collect data at least once every fifteen (15) minutes as required by Conidition 5.6) - (d) For a CPMS measuring temperature range, the temperature sensor must have a minimum tolerance of 2.8 °C (or 5 °F) or one (1) percent of the measurement range (whichever is larger). - (e) The permittee must conduct the CPMS equipment performance evaluation, system accuracy audits, or other audit procedures specified in the site-specific monitoring plan at least annually. - (f) The permittee must conduct a performance evaluation of each CPMS in accordance with the permittee's site-specific monitoring plan.